Providing Lifesaving Support for Syrian Refugees

 Background on this crisis

-Once a vibrant hub of Middle Eastern culture and history, Syria has been embroiled in a civil war for the past four years, which has killed as many as 200,000 Syrians, and left nearly 12 million people displaced and destitute, inside and outside Syria.
+Once a vibrant hub of Middle Eastern culture and history, Syria has been embroiled in a civil war for the past six years, which has killed as many as 400,000 Syrians, and left 11 million people displaced and destitute, inside and outside Syria.
 Millions have had to flee their homes for refuge in relatively calm regions or neighboring countries.

 The crisis in Syria represents one of the greatest humanitarian emergencies today, and the needs are urgent for millions of innocent people.